GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 You are capable of producing a burst of energy which can be propelled at a foe using your ki, by spending a single ki point as an action.
 This is a ranged Ki attack.
 It has a total range extending a number of yards equal to your [Body] plus your [Fort].

 **Cruel Strike**
-The user spends 4 ki as an action or reaction to hurl a ball of energy at a foe, inflicting a ki attack and then perfom a movement.
+The user spends 4 ki as an action or reaction to hurl a ball of energy at a foe within a number of yards equal to their level, inflicting a ki attack and then perfoms a movement.

 **Dragon Fist**
 The user spends 3 ki as an action to perform a movement and then inflict a melee ki attack against a foe within range.